-- And both of the following: - Completed a minimum of 16 hours of face-to-face client contact focused on asthma management and prevention. - o Four hours annually of continuing education on asthma.
+- o Effective communication strategies including at a minimum cultural and linguistic competency and motivational interviewing - o Roles of a care team and community referrals - And both of the following: - o Completed a minimum of 16 hours of face-to-face client contact focused on asthma management and prevention. - o Four hours annually of continuing education on asthma.